Industrial Robots 101: What They Are and How They Work

 5. Delta robot

-Delta robots are rising in popularity in industrial automation thanks to their high efficiency and precision.
+Delta robots are becoming popular in industrial automation thanks to their high efficiency and precision.

-These robots have three arms connected to motors at their base, which allows them to move swiftly and accurately in three directions, even when carrying heavy objects.
+These robots have three arms connected to motors at their base, which allows them to move quickly and accurately in three directions, even when carrying heavy objects.

 Delta robots are commonly used in pick and place operations and tasks at the end of a production line, which is especially important in industries like healthcare and food processing.